 The locals & Their Language: Newfoundlanders are a hospitable crowd and they will all love to have you visit.
 Feel free to ask anyone for help or directions – they’ll all want to help.

 I thought you’d enjoy some local language tips – as the people don’t come with sub-titles ;-).
-Just one word of advice… two words you should never use are ‘Newfie’ and “b’y”.
+Just one word of advice… two words you should avoid are ‘Newfie’ and “b’y”.
 Newfie because many Newfoundlanders find it offensive.
 Many don’t of course, and you will hear lots of Newfoundlanders refer to themselves as such.
 But just as many find it highly offensive and there is no way to predict who feels which way.
 It really is one of those words that you can only get away with saying about yourself – so if you’re not one, better to not use the word at all.

-B’y is not the same in terms of potentially offending anyone, I just recommend you don’t use it because almost no one who is not from Newfoundland can use it in the right context and with the right accent – and the locals will truly cringe if you try to use it!
+B’y is not the same in terms of potentially offending anyone, I just recommend you don’t use it because almost no one who is not from Newfoundland can use it in the right context or with the right accent – and the locals will truly cringe if you try to use it!

 Newfoundland – is pronounced nothing like it spells.
 The emphasis is on the LAND.
 So it rhymes with “UnderSTAND”, and “place so GRAND”.
 Both the first and last d’s are soft, and the found is kind of half way between fun and fin.
 In any case – you will have lots of tutors, as everyone there will make it their life’s mission to help you say it correctly.